Create, Manage & Convert SSL Certificates with OpenSSL

-If you don’t want to create a new private key instead using existing one, you can go with above command.
+If you don’t want to create a new private key instead using an existing one, you can go with the above command.

 Check contents of PKCS12 format cert

 openssl pkcs12 –info –nodes –in cert.p12

 PKCS12 is binary format so you won’t be able to view the content in notepad or another editor.
-So you got to use above command to see the contents of PKCS12 format file.
+The above command will help you to see the contents of PKCS12 file.